obicons/obicons.github.io/_posts/2023-05-21-leetcode-fstar.md

 * Read the papers.
 It's okay to not understand everything -- learn what you can, save the paper, and eventually you'll come back to and things will make more sense.
+* The book "Certified Programming with Dependent Types."
 * The book "Types and Programming Languages" provides good background PL theory.
 * The book "The Little Typer" provides a good background on dependent types.